nir007/brief-api-gen/README.md

 ### Profit

-* Standatr template, naming, logging, errors wrapping;
+* Standard template, naming, logging, errors wrapping;
 * Time saving.
 We can go to drink beer and fuck girls instead of writing stupid sql-queries;
 * Clear code, Swagger comments;
-* Easi to modify;
+* Easy to modify;
 * Functions: filtering, search for all columns and paging;
 * Validation encoming params;
 * Fast extend, join other entities etc.